People assume that working from home is for lazy people because they think it is easy!

 It really is a lonely profession.

 It is nice to have peace and quiet, but too much peace and quiet might just drive you insane.
-Sometimes, I find myself talking to myself to make noise in the empty office.
+Sometimes, I find myself talking to myself to make noise in the otherwise empty of people space

-Actually, I play music sometimes, which is awesome (okay, let us chalk up another one for the advantages column).
+Actually, I’m able to my kind of play music whenever I chose, which is awesome (okay, let us chalk up another one for the advantages column).

 Finally, there is no technical support.
 I cannot even begin to explain the frustrations of technology failing me.
 “Let’s face it: Computers and technology sometimes don’t work the way we want